Source: 3rd Person May Be Involved In Murder Of 21-Year-Old Dianna Brice

 Smith remains a person of interest.
 Eyewitness News spoke with his father Wednesday.
 He says everyone’s stomach is in knots.
 They have no idea what is going on.

-The family has not heard from his son and right now, they are letting detectives do their work.MORE NEWS: Delaware State Police: 16-Year-Old Girl Killed, 4 Other Teens Injured In ATV Crash In Lewes
+The family has not heard from his son and right now, they are letting detectives do their work.MORE NEWS: Massive Fire Rips Through West Windsor Township Apartment Complex

 A GoFundMe page has been in an effort to cover Brice’s funeral cost and to start a college fund for her son.